Christoph-Beckmann/Courses/IBM Data Science Professional Certificate/README.md

 ## Applied Learning Project
 This Professional Certificate has a strong emphasis on applied learning.
 Except for the first course, all other courses include a series of hands-on labs in the IBM Cloud that will give you **practical skills with applicability to real jobs**, including:

-**Tools:** Jupyter / JupyterLab, GitHub, R Studio, and Watson Studio
+**Tools:** Jupyter / JupyterLab, GitHub, R Studio, and Watson Studios

 **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, Scikit-learn, ScipPy, etc.